adapt-it/adaptit/po/tpi_readme.txt

 sistem - English: system, usually a reference to a computer operating system.

 mod - English: mode.
 Used in Adapt It to describe a state of the program in which certain actions are enabled, disabled or constrained in some way - such as "Book Folder Mode," "Glossing Mode", or "Free Translation Mode".

+ritim tasol mod - English: read-only mode.
+Used in Adapt It to describe the stat of a document that cannot be edited, only read or viewed.

 lokal - English: locale, a reference to a formal language region as recognized by computer systems.